monopole/textcal/README.md

 # textcal

-Start a plain text columnar calendar file for planning multi-week events like sprints or vacations.
+Create a plain text columnar calendar file for planning multi-week events like sprints or vacations.